FelixYu2021202/three.js-definition/README.md

 `///<reference path="file root/three.js-defination/lib root/lib name.d.ts"/>`
 tip: "file root", "lib root", and "lib name" is the real roots and names, *not* the real thing! ***Don't say if you really write "file root/three.js-defination/lib root/lib name.d.ts"!***
 warning: Every object "__internal" is not in the real object, it's for definings and typings ***only***.
-But when you write it in your javascript, you'll notice that it is *not* original comment, the words "reference", "path", and the string is highlighted!
-Do *not* worry because it's only the "VSCode 'defination' keyword", it won't have *any* effect in browsers.

 ***~Enjoy!*** -->